-In accordance with our Amended Charter and Amended Bylaws, each of which became effective prior to the consummation of this offering, our Board of Directors is divided into three classes, as nearly equal in number as possible, with the directors in each class serving for a staggered three-year term and one class being elected at each annual meeting of stockholders.
+In accordance with our Amended Charter and Amended Bylaws, each of which became effective prior to the consummation of this offering, our Board of Directors will be divided into three classes, as nearly equal in number as possible, with the directors in each class serving for a staggered three-year term and one class being elected at each annual meeting of stockholders.
 As a result, approximately one-third of our Board of Directors will be elected each year.
-Our directors are divided among the three classes as follows:
+We expect that, following this offering, our directors will be divided among the three classes as follows:

-- The Class I directors are Victor F. Ganzi, Devin O'Reilly and Robert M. Williams, Jr., and their terms will expire at the annual meeting of stockholders to be held in 2022; - The Class II directors are Christopher R. Gordon, Steven E. Rodgers and Rodney D. Windley, and their terms will expire at the annual meeting of stockholders to be held in 2023; and - The Class III directors are Dr. Sheldon M. Retchin, Tony Strange and Richard Zoretic, and their terms will expire at the annual meeting of stockholders to be held in 2024.
+- The Class I directors will be Victor F. Ganzi, Devin O'Reilly and Robert M. Williams, Jr., and their terms will expire at the annual meeting of stockholders to be held in 2022; - The Class II directors will be Christopher R. Gordon, Steven E. Rodgers and Rodney D. Windley, and their terms will expire at the annual meeting of stockholders to be held in 2023; and - The Class III directors will be Dr. Sheldon M. Retchin, Tony Strange and Richard Zoretic, and their terms will expire at the annual meeting of stockholders to be held in 2024.